Jane's Addiction discography

 In 1990, the group released their second studio album, Ritual de lo Habitual.
 The album reached the top 20 of the Billboard 200 and was also their highest-selling album to date, going 2× Platinum in the US.
 The album featured four singles including the number-one singles "Stop!" and "Been Caught Stealing".
 After this album, they took a 13-year hiatus away from new music, however, they did release six compilation and live albums between 1987 and 2009.

 Strays was their first full-length studio album in 13 years.
 It was released on Capitol Records on July 22, 2003.
 It peaked at number 4 in the United States, along with many other international charts.
 The album's lead single, "Just Because", became their first appearance on the Billboard Hot 100.
 The song also became their first Top 5 on the Hot Mainstream Rock Tracks chart, as well as their third number one on the Alternative Songs chart.
 The second single, however, only made it into the Top 40 of the rock charts.
 Nevertheless, the album was certified gold.

 After a four-year hiatus, Jane's Addiction reunited in 2008.
 After touring and recording, the band released its fourth studio album, The Great Escape Artist on October 18, 2011.
 In the summer of 2013, Jane's Addiction released a single, "Another Soulmate".
+In July 2024 the group released their first new songs since 1990 to feature the original lineup.
+"Imminent Redemption" was released in July 2024 and the group's final single, "True Love", was released five days after the group's break-up in September 2024.
+A new album was in the works but it is unknown if anything else was recorded prior to the band breaking up.